A born and bred Dorset local, this is my insider’s guide to the best things to do in the charming seaside town of Swanage…

 READ MORE: You can also explore Swanage Railway, and many other Dorset historic attractions, online.
 Check out this post to find out more.

-2. Swanage Beach
+2. Enjoy the Seaside at Swanage Beach

 Swanage is every bit the quintessential seaside town, so of course the beach is another of the best things to do.
 The sweeping sandy beach is one of the most popular beaches in Dorset.
 Especially because it’s won many European Blue Flag Awards and the Seaside Award.
 The bay is generally calm so it’s ideal for swimming.